vipulDessai/ai-my-personal-notes-ui/README.md

 - should allow adding people, places (state, area etc) or links or whatever to the notes as refs
 - news that will complete in a future date
     - somehow tracker for the same
+- undo feature for deleting the input form fields in the note catcher

 # TODO
 - [x] Add redux